Visual Art Deep Dive

 Sewing and Mixed Media Explorations

-Quilters, Barbara d'Antuono, Rosie Lee Tompkins, Christopher Myers, Harriet Powers,
+Quilters, Barbara d'Antuono, Rosie Lee Tompkins, Christopher Myers,

 and Fon Appliqués